KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/ikigai_return_to_living_purpose.md

 ## The Logic of the Field

-If the field is intelligent, conscious, and alive, then it wants to experience itself – through beauty, depth, devotion.
+If the field is intelligent, conscious, and alive, then it wants to experience itself — through beauty, depth, and devotion.

-Not by force.
+Not by force,
-But through joy in movement.
+but through joy in movement.

 Fear, resistance, and limiting beliefs?
 Just static.
-They keep you locked in outdated timelines – loops of scarcity.
+They keep you locked in outdated timelines — loops of scarcity.

 But once you begin to trust your heart’s voice, the field becomes coherent.
-Reality begins to move – in resonance with your frequency.
+Reality begins to move — in resonance with your frequency.

 ⸻